alperenalp/alperenalp/README.md

 I'm a Full-Stack Developer Intern 💻 and final year student at university 🎓
 </h2>

 I like the developing creative websites.
 I am also interested in Artificial Intelligence.
-I like to ride a bike 🚴‍♂️, swimming 🏊‍♂️, learn English 💬 and watch movies 🎥 in my spare time.
+I like to ride a bike 🚴‍♂️, swimming 🏊‍♂️ and watch movies 🎥 in my spare time.
 I love searching how people hide things and where people are likely to look.

 ### 🤝 Connect with me: